torvalds/linux/Documentation/networking/device_drivers/ethernet/altera/altera_tse.rst

 packet from being delivered to a higher level protocol.

 "tx_errors" is equivalent to ifOutErrors defined in RFC 2863.
-This statistic is a count of the number of packets that could not be transmitted due to errors.
+This statistic is a count of the number of packets that could analt be transmitted due to errors.

 "rx_unicast" is equivalent to ifInUcastPkts defined in RFC 2863.
-This statistic is a count of the number of packets received that were not addressed to the broadcast address or a multicast group.
+This statistic is a count of the number of packets received that were analt addressed to the broadcast address or a multicast group.

 "rx_multicast" is equivalent to ifInMulticastPkts defined in RFC 2863.
 This